Experience the Definitive Advantage

 |University of Michigan - University Hospital||$3,297||Michigan Medicine|

 |Massachusetts General Hospital||$2,904||Partners Health Care|

 |Yale New Haven Hospital||$2,750||Yale New Haven Health System|

 Fig 2 Data from Definitive Healthcare's Hospitals & IDN platform, as of May 2019

 However, though hospital and care center EHR adoption continues to rise, this does not necessarily ease the flow of patient and provider data.
 A study published in Health Affairs this September found that physicians spend more time on “desktop medicine,” logging data and answering patient queries online, than in face-to-face patient interactions.
 This leads industry experts to believe that the emphasis on electronic data logging is taking up too much time in a physician’s day, reducing the time spent with patients diagnosing medical issues.

-Of the 8,000 hospitals tracked by Definitive Healthcare with implemented EHR systems, more than 2,200 use Epic.
 It is interesting to note that every one of the largest hospitals using this system is part of a larger health system.
-The largest hospital currently using Epic, and is not part of a health system, is Tampa General Hospital with 913 beds.
+The largest hospital currently using Epic, and is not part of a health system, is Tampa General Hospital with 920 beds.

 Visit the Definitive Blog to read more about hospital EHR adoption.
 To better understand EHR adoption across the inpatient and outpatient realms, please request a free trial of Definitive Healthcare's platform.